pyemma/pyemma.github.io/_posts/2017-08-13-Reinforcement-Learning-Lesson-1.md

 ---
 layout: post
-titile: "Reinforcement Learning Lession 1"
+title: "Reinforcement Learning Lession 1"
 ---
 This is the first post for the series reinforcement learning.
 The main source for the entier series is [here](http://www0.cs.ucl.ac.uk/staff/D.Silver/web/Teaching.html).
 The post mainly focus on summarizing the content introduced in the video and slides, as well as some of my own understanding.
 Any feedback is welcomed.